 This ‘catch 22’ is broken using technology to collect evidence of driving competence.

 For instance, many insurance companies offer reduced car insurance rates when customers select to use black box technology.
 Makes sense since even the knowledge that driving behaviour is monitored makes one more careful driver.
 As I see it, the only problem with black box insurance is that a device must be installed on the car and this is a bother.

 Another technical way to provide evidence of driving competence is to use a Dash Cam.
-There is a saving to be made here: using Aviva’s Drive app transforms any smart phone into a dash cam and can save one the cost of buying a dedicated Dash Cam (one can get a decent one of these for £50 or so).
-On top of that, getting a decent score on one’s driving proficiency (between 3 and 10 points) means that motor insurance premium may be reduced substantially.
+There is a saving to be made here: using Aviva’s Drive app transforms any smartphone into a dashcam and can save one the cost of buying a dedicated Dash Cam (one can get a decent one of these for £50 or so).
+On top of that, getting a decent score on one’s driving proficiency (between 3 and 10 points) means that motor insurance premiums may be reduced substantially.

 This is not always a good thing because were you to exceed this mileage the costs increase very steeply.

 Have the young driver as a ‘named driver’

 A ‘named driver’ is a person insured to drive a car in which another person does most of the driving.
 Insuring a young driver as a named driver on the policy of an experienced driver certainly keeps the costs down.

 Well, the primary policyholder, or experienced driver, really must do most of the driving and own the car.
 Otherwise, they may be complicit in ‘fronting’ which is a form of insurance fraud.

 It is well worth exploring ways to keep car insurance for young drivers affordable.
 Estimates show that the average yearly car insurance premium for drivers under the age of 25 in the UK is approximately £1,500 – not a trivial amount of money by any accounting.